lafvintech/Super-Starter-Kit-for-ESP32-S3-WROOM/docs/source/1.C_Tutorial/24_tcpip.rst

 Sketch
 ^^^^^^^
-Before running the Sketch, please open “Processing_wifi.pde.” first, and click “Run”.
+Before running the Sketch, please open "Processing_wifi.pde." first, and click "Run".

 .. image:: img/software/24.3.png

-The newly pop up window will use the computer’s IP address by default and open a data monitor port.
+The newly pop up window will use the computer's IP address by default and open a data monitor port.

 .. image:: img/other/processing4-1.png